kyma-project/rafter/docs/development-guide.md

 MinIO Gateway tests can run on [`GCS`](https://cloud.google.com/storage/) and [`Azure`](https://azure.microsoft.com/en-us/) platforms.
 See the [**MinIO Gateway environments**](#minio-gateway-environments) section to know which environment variables you must define for a given platform before you run MinIO Gateway tests.

-You can run MinIO Gateway tests for Rafter with the same command both locally and on a cluster.
+You can run MinIO Gateway tests for Rafter with the same command both locally and against a cluster.
 Before you start, copy the [`test-infra`](https://github.com/kyma-project/test-infra) repository under your `$GOPATH` workspace as `${GOPATH}/src/github.com/kyma-project/test-infra/`.
 Run one of these commands from the root of the `rafter` repository:

 - for MinIO already in the Gateway mode